frankshearar/Home/NuGet-Sign-Command.md

 -CertificatePassphrase - Password for the certificate, if needed.
 This option can be used to specify the password for the certificate.

--CryptographicServiceProvider - Name of the Cryptographic Service Provider which contains the Private Key Container.
+-CryptographicServiceProvider - Name of the cryptographic service provider which contains the private key container.
 This option, along with -KeyContainer, can be used to specify the private key if the certificate file does not contain one.

--KeyContainer - Name of the Key Container which has the Private Key.
+-KeyContainer - Name of the key container which has the private key.
 This option, along with -CryptographicServiceProvider, can be used to specify the private key if the certificate file does not contain one.

 -Timestamper - URL to an RFC 3161 time stamp server.

 -HashAlgorithm - Hash algorithm to be used while digesting the package files.
-Defaults to SHA512.
+Defaults to SHA256.

--RSASignaturePadding - RSA Padding scheme used to sign the package with an RSA certificate.
+-RSASignaturePadding - RSA padding scheme used to sign the package with an RSA certificate.
 Supported padding schemes are PKCS1-v1.5 and PSS.
 This option can be used to specify the padding scheme if the certificate is not signed with either of the two supported schemes.

 -TimestampHashAlgorithm - Hash algorithm to be used by the RFC 3161 time stamp server.
 Defaults to SHA256.

--Force - Switch to indicate if the current signature should be overwritten.
+-Overwrite - Switch to indicate if the current signature should be overwritten.
 By default the command will fail if the package already has a signature.

+-NonInteractive - Do not prompt for user input or confirmations.

 ```